 - Tap “Select” in the top right corner, choose up to 100 Memories you want to save, and then tap the “Export” button that appears.

 - Finally, select “Download” to save them to your camera roll.
-While effective, this process can be time-consuming, as it is limited to batches of 100 Snaps at a time, which is less than ideal for anyone who has amassed thousands of Memories over the years.
+While effective, this process can be time-consuming, as it limits batches to 100 Snaps at a time, which is less than ideal for anyone who has amassed thousands of Memories over the years.

 The second, more comprehensive option is to use Snapchat’s “Download My Data” tool.
 This feature allows you to request an archive of your information, which is then emailed to you in a .zip file.

-- Navigate to your profile and then the settings icon in the Snapchat app.
+- Navigate to your profile, then tap the settings icon in the Snapchat app.

 - Scroll down and select the “My Data” option.
 From there, you can choose to download your Memories, along with HTML and JSON files if you wish.